 Using NATS-Streaming as an event store requires a special configuration:

-Really important is that we remove the limit of “maxMessages” and “maxInactivity” of the event store channel.
+It is really important that we remove the limit of “maxMessages” and “maxInactivity” of the event store channel.
 Otherwise, we will lose events over time.
 If you use the SQL storage you must disable caching to ensure that events are flushed immediately to the database.
 For efficiency reasons, you can set specific limits for the channels of your services.

-I have never worked with Event-Sourcing before but I’m really excited to learn more about it.
+I have never worked with Event-Sourcing before, but I’m excited to learn more about it.
 You will get in touch with many interesting problems in distributed systems.
 Here are some other notes you should definitely consider:

 - Publishing messages to NATS can fail.
 Run NATS in a cluster with at least 3 Nodes.

-- Run a high available SQL database like Cockroachdb.
+- Run a highly available SQL database like Cockroachdb.